timeplus-io/docs/docs/functions.md

 ### to_type_name

 `to_type_name(x)` to show the type name of the argument `x`.
-This is mainly for troubleshooting purpose to understand the date type for a  function call.
+This is mainly for troubleshooting purposes to understand the date type for a  function call.

 ## Access Compound Type {#arrays}